Anilkumar322/AI-Predictive-Methods-for-Credit-underwriting/README.md

-# AI Predictive Methods for Credit underwriting
+# AI Predictive Methods for Credit Underwriting

-This project is a **Streamlit-based AI Predictive Methods for Credit underwriting application** that uses a machine learning model to predict whether a loan application will be approved or rejected based on user-provided inputs.
+This project is a **Streamlit-based AI Predictive Methods for Credit Underwriting application** that utilizes a machine learning model to predict whether a loan application will be approved or rejected based on user-provided inputs.
 The app generates a downloadable PDF report with detailed results and insights.

 ---